Sergey Tsukanov: Murders

 All of the subsequent murders took place at the Smolenskoye Cemetery in Tula, popularly known as "Soup Mountain", thanks to which Tsukanov would later be nicknamed "The Cemetery Maniac" and "The Maniac from Soup Mountain".
-On August 19, 1998, during Apple Spas, the drunk Tsukanov ended up in the cemetery, where he came across 80-year-old Anastasia Sazykina, who was visiting the graves of her relatives.
+On 19 August 1998, during Apple Spas, the drunk Tsukanov ended up in the cemetery, where he came across 80-year-old Anastasia Sazykina, who was visiting the graves of her relatives.
 Tsukanov attacked her, raping and then beating the victim to death with a metal pipe.

-On October 11, he attacked again, beating and raping 72-year-old Vera Evplova, before killing her with a shovel he had brought with him.
+On 11 October, he attacked again, beating and raping 72-year-old Vera Evplova, before killing her with a shovel he had brought with him.
 A few days after this attack, on October 30, he struck again, raping and killing 86-year-old Klavdia Vlasova by stabbing her with her own umbrella.
-On November 16, Tsukanov stalked 65-year-old Nadezhda Romanova, who was visiting the cemetery with her husband and sister-in-law.
+On 16 November, Tsukanov stalked 65-year-old Nadezhda Romanova, who was visiting the cemetery with her husband and sister-in-law.
 For some time, the trio were walking along the same route, after which Romanova left them and went to another part of the cemetery, where a friend of hers was buried.
 Tsukanov used the opportunity to track down and attack her, raping and beating Romanova to death.
-After committing the crime, he attempted to leave the cemetery, but was caught by the groundskeepers, whose attention was drawn to his unkempt appearance and dirt on his knees.
-Suspecting that he had committed some sort of illegal activity, one of the workers went to the place from which Tsukanov emerged, finding Romanova's body a few meters away from a grave.
+After committing the crime, he attempted to leave the cemetery but was caught by the groundskeepers, whose attention was drawn to his unkempt appearance and dirt on his knees.
+Suspecting that he had committed some sort of illegal activity, one of the workers went to the place from which Tsukanov emerged, finding Romanova's body a few metres away from a grave.
 This discovery prompted a whole group to go after the killer, but by that time, he had already fled the area.
 Authorities were notified, and using the witnesses' description, an identikit of the criminal was developed.

 Like with the previous investigation, several thousand people with a history of mental disorders or sexual offences were investigated.
-On March 28, 1999, Tsukanov and his parents were invited to a wake organized by 67-year-old Larisa Golubkova, in relation to her son's passing.
+On 28 March 1999, Tsukanov and his parents were invited to a wake organized by 67-year-old Larisa Golubkova, in relation to her son's passing.
 After the ceremony ended, the drunken Tsukanov stumbled his way to Golubkova's front door late in the evening, demanding that she treat him to a bottle of vodka.
 Golubkova adamantly refused, saying that this wasn't a wedding, enraging him in the process.
 In a fit of anger, Tsukanov attacked her, raping and then stabbing the woman several times with a knife, killing her in the process.
-In an attempt to cover his tracks, he set the house on fire, but this was noticed by Golubkova's neighbors, who called the police.
+In an attempt to cover his tracks, he set the house on fire, but this was noticed by Golubkova's neighbours, who called the police.
 Based on their testimony, Tsukanov was arrested the very next day.
 As part of the investigation into the recent slew of murders, a blood sample was taken from him, matching his DNA to all of the crime scenes.
 After also being identified as Romanova's killer by the cemetery groundskeepers, Tsukanov confessed to all five murders.
 During the interrogations, he insisted that he had dissociative identity disorder, causing him to have problems with self-control.